 Where is Bayes Business School?

-Bayes Business School is located in the heart of the financial district neighboring tech city in London.
-We have two campuses; Bunhill Row and our Executive Education Campus at 200 Aldersgate St only 10/15 minutes walk apart.
+Bayes Business School is located in the heart of the financial district neighbouring tech city in London.
+We have two campuses; Bunhill Row at 106 Bunhill Row and our Finsbury Square Campus at 33 Finsbury Square less than a five minutes walk apart.